If you own a plumbing business or are thinking of starting one, an important element to consider is your brand.

 Simply put, your brand is your promise to your customer.
 It tells them what they can expect from your products and services, and it differentiates your offering from your competitors’.
 Your brand is derived from who you are, who you want to be and who people perceive you to be.

 Are you the innovative maverick in your industry?
 Or the experienced, reliable one?
 Is your product the high-cost, high-quality option, or the low-cost, high-value option?
 You can’t be both, and you can’t be all things to all people.
 Who you are should be based to some extent on who your target customers want and need you to be.

 When people think about the word “branding” they often think about the company’s logo, which serves as a reminder of the brand.
-The logo and its colors need to be integrated across all marketing channels including advertisements, promotional materials, and the company website.
+The logo and its colors need to be integrated across all marketing channels including online and offline advertisements, promotional materials, social media profiles, and the company website.
 It needs to be consistent.
-If the primary colors of the logo are yellow and green but the primary color scheme of the website is based on purple, it doesn’t make much sense would it?
+If the primary colors of the logo are yellow and green but the primary color scheme of the website is mostly shades of purple, it doesn’t make much sense does it?
 This will cause brand confusion.
 It’s not just printed or online materials that should convey the brand.
 Think about what your plumbers wear to each job and what their equipment trucks or vans look like.
 It should be immediately recognizable which plumbing company is doing the work.

 The logo itself is an important component of branding, but you need to determine what seeing that logo and color scheme will mean to your target audience.
 What qualities do you want them to associate with your company?
 You’ll need to develop a brand strategy.